Marvin510/ChicagoSpeedViolations/README.md

 This Index assigns areas with more poverty a higher ranking and vice versa.

-I suspected at this point that location of cameras could be driven by economic issues and thus decided to explore differences betweent impoverish and rich areas.
+I suspected at this point that location of cameras could be driven by economic issues and thus decided to explore differences between impoverished and rich areas.

-Visualization number 1 would attempt to find if there are more cameras in lower income zip codes across Chicago resulting in skewed violation data.
+Visualization number 1 would attempt to find if there are more cameras in lower income zip codes across Chicago resulting in biased violation data.

 I plotted a count of cameras to hardship index.
 The first graph did not show obvious bias.

 ![Pic2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.png "Countofcameras")

 I also tried to graph a linear graph to see if there was an increment of cameras as Hardship increased.
-In this image, there was improvement yet there was alot of missing values.
+In this image, there was improvement yet there was a lot of missing values.

 ![Pic2.2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.2.png "Lines")